frasermince/frasermince.github.io/_posts/2015-07-11-code-sample.markdown

 Another problem I was having was that my test suite was running slow because I was allowing stripe calls to happen in a number of tests.
 I decided to use VCR to speed up my test suite.
 [Here][stripe_client_spec] is an example of a file that uses VCR to avoid doing http requests.
 There are plenty of other examples of this throughout the code.
 Another problem with my test suite is I originally had a lot of different [donation factories][donation_factories_old].
 I decided that this constituted a mystery guest and thus [got rid of][donation_factories_new] most of these in favor of having just a couple of factories.
 Instead of the multiple factories I set the fields I needed on a test by test basis.

+This has been a small tour through some changes I have made to my code.
+There is a lot more to this project.
+Some of it is good code and some of it still needs work.
+Feel free to check out the rest [on github][develop].
+The code has about 95% test coverage and has had a lot of work put into it.
+Let me know if you have any questions and I hope to hear from you soon!

 [pledgeable]: https://github.com/frasermince/MultiplyMeApi/blob/b4b37adf627f6ef42769010161fc812c05095522/app/models/concerns/pledgeable.rb
 [after]: https://github.com/frasermince/MultiplyMeApi/blob/b4b37adf627f6ef42769010161fc812c05095522/app/models/concerns/pledgeable.rb#L4
 [stripe_client]: https://github.com/frasermince/MultiplyMeApi/blob/d818966c4545f8447b685a3c153aea2ef6a4eba1/app/models/stripe_client.rb